Inspiring Creativity For Future Generations

 "I don't like this.
 I just don't like this," one of them whispered horsely as they reached the window.
 "You got your gun?"

-All at once Calvin heard the flashlight clatter on the floor and a shrill scream.
+All at once Calvin heard the torch clatter on the floor and a shrill scream.

 "It's a ghost!
 I told you this place was haunted!"
 Schmidt's partner bolted for the door of the house.
 "Wait!"
 Schmidt said, going after him.
 "It can't be -"